sosiristseng/sosiristseng.github.io/docs/git/ssh-login-git.md

 ssh -vT git@github.com
 ```

 Accept its fingerprint if prompted.
-You may see an error code while accessing GitHub.
-Do not worry.
-The reason is that GitHub does not provide shell SSH access (while GitLab does).
-You will see something like `login successful` if everything goes well.
+If you see "Hi <user>!
+You've successfully authenticated, but GitHub does not provide shell access)" that means voilà.

 GitLab:

 ```sh
 ssh -vT git@gitlab.com
 ```

+Accept its fingerprint if prompted.